Astrid Bowen

 My research focus is primarily on the promotion of well-being in schools, but I’m also interested in the promotion of learning in general, and specifically how to promote skill transfer and generalisation in children, both in the general population and also with special educational needs.
 My past research projects include a discursive analysis of cultural messages concerning mental health and well-being, and an examination of the relationships between self-reported perceptions of school climate, subjective well-being and engagement at school in secondary school students.

 My PhD project is co-funded by the ESRC and Evolve, a social impact company.
-It involves evaluating the effects of Evolve’s Project HE:RO, a health mentoring intervention, on well-being, academic achievement, behavioural and cognitive outcomes in KS2 children.
-The project also explores the interfacing of academic research and commercial education intervention provision.
+I am conducting a mixed-methods evaluation of the effects of Evolve’s Project HE:RO, a health mentoring intervention, on well-being, academic achievement, behavioural and cognitive outcomes in children in Key Stage 2.
+As part of this project, I am also exploring the interfacing of academic research and commercial education intervention provision, and how commercial intervention companies engage with and use research evidence as part of their development and evaluation processes.

 Education